anee-helsinki/LoveAndGenre/Lists/README.md

 <b>genres_combined_variants.txt:</b> List used to combine Oracc genre definitions into broader categories.

+<b>genres_withNumbers:</b> Genres (after combining them into broader categories) and the numbers corresponding to each of them.

 <b>gods_combined_variants.txt:</b> List used to normalize divine names.

 <b>places_combined_variants.txt:</b> List used to normalize place names.